 The tax deadline is looming and the IRS has made it very clear they expect crypto investors to pay their dues.
-You have until the April 18, 2023 to file your annual tax return - including your crypto taxes.
+You have until April 15, 2024 to file your annual tax return - including your crypto taxes.
 Koinly explains everything you need to know about how to file your crypto taxes before the deadline.

 The IRS has made it clear that crypto is subject to either Capital Gains Tax or Income Tax, depending on the specific type of investment.
 But getting all the information you need to identify your taxable transactions, capital gains and losses, and crypto income isn’t always straightforward for active investors.

 Fortunately, crypto tax calculator Koinly can help with all the tricky calculations and generate your crypto tax report for you.
 So all you need to do before the deadline is file your tax return using your preferred tax app, or hand your crypto tax report over to your accountant.